dotnet/linker/src/linker/README.md

 value and override the existing behaviour.
 The rule can also apply to static fields which if set to default value without explicit `initialize` setting could help to elide whole explicit static constructor.

+Managed resources can also be removed using the `resource` element.

 The `feature` and `featurevalue` attributes are optional, but must be used together if they are used.
 They can be applied to any other element to specify conditions under which the contained substitutions